SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 - Led a team of 4 in a MechInterp project that defined what is happening Layer 0 Transformer while enhancing overall productivity.
 - Wrote 3 IEEE papers in year 2023-2024 (2nd Year Masters)
 - Topper of my Batch 2k22-2k24
 - Selected for Multiple ACM Summer schools in 2024
+- Branch Topper at NIT Hamirpur during Master's